Religion in Minnesota: Baháʼí Faith

 As of recent estimates, there are about 2,000 Bahá'ís in Minnesota, with 17 Local Spiritual Assemblies.
 The most significant activity centers are in Eagan, Duluth, St. Paul, and Minneapolis, with Minneapolis itself home to around 200 official Bahá'í members.

 The Minneapolis Bahá'í community traces its origins to 1903 with the conversion of Albert Hall (who later served as chairman of the Baháʼí House of Worship in Chicago) and Dr. Homer Harper.
 Abdu'l-Bahá visited Minneapolis in 1912, when the local Bahá'í population was just five individuals.
 By 1919, this number grew to 42.
 In 1938, under the guidance of Shoghi Effendi, the first Local Spiritual Assembly was established in Minneapolis.
 By 1979, the Bahá'í population in Minneapolis reached about 80.

 The Bahá'í Center in Minneapolis, located in the Central neighborhood, is a block away from where George Floyd was murdered in 2020.

 New religious movements

 Eckankar is a new religious movement founded by Paul Twitchell.
 The Temple of Eck, which was built in 1990 and serves as the religion's global headquarters, is located in Chanhassen.
 ECKists, followers of Eckankar, believe in the direct personal experience of the Divine through the Light and Sound of God.

+The Asatru Folk Assembly, a neopagan group, operates a hof in Murdock, Minnesota.